Federal Transit Administration (FTA), DOT.

 We have determined, however, that semiannual instead of quarterly reporting for the first three years of the useful life of the vehicle is sufficient for this objective; thus, we are providing administrative relief by extending the reporting requirements in section 624.11 from quarterly to semiannually.
 Submission of data on the operation of the vehicle beyond the three-year period would continue to be voluntary.

-Likewise, we encourage transit agencies acquiring other types of alternative fuel buses (e.g., compressed natural gas (CNG), liquefied natural gas (LNG), liquefied petroleum gas (LPG), etc.) to voluntarily report similar information.
+Likewise, we encourage transit agencies acquiring other types of alternative fuel buses (e.g., compressed Start Printed Page 15052natural gas (CNG), liquefied natural gas (LNG), liquefied petroleum gas (LPG), etc.) to voluntarily report similar information.
 However, recipients acquiring clean diesel vehicles are not required to report the data requested under section 624.11 because we believe that sufficient information about this technology has been compiled.

 FTA will be requesting from the Office of Management and Budget (OMB) under the Paperwork Reduction Act approval to collect information from recipients receiving Federal financial assistance under the Clean Fuels program.
 We intend to collect information such as vehicle miles traveled, fuel costs, vehicle fuel/energy consumption and oil consumption, road calls or breakdowns resulting from clean fuel and advanced propulsion technology systems, and maintenance costs associated with these systems.
 Data collected will be used to provide more accurate information to transit agencies for future clean fuel and advanced propulsion vehicle acquisitions.